offen/offen/docs/running-offen/installation-requirements.md

 ## Choosing a datastore

-offen is expecting a relational datastore to be available for it to store event and account data.
+Offen is expecting a relational datastore to be available for it to store event and account data.
 By default it will use a SQLite database that is simply stored on the host system.

 In case you want to scale Offen or need more performance you might want to use a MySQL or Postgres database instead.
 See the configuration section below for how to configure dialect and database location.